adamneilson/mondo-clj/README.md

 <img src="https://cdn.rawgit.com/adamneilson/mondo-clj/master/resources/mondo-logo.svg" style="width:60%;display:block;margin:auto;">

-This clojure lib gives simple hooks for the [Mondo API](https://getmondo.co.uk/docs/).
+This **unofficial** clojure lib gives simple hooks for the [Mondo API](https://getmondo.co.uk/docs/).
 It's pre-pre-alpha as I'm a couple of days away from getting my grubby paws on my shiny new Mondo account.
 So as of yet it's not been tested in the slightest.

 ## Installing
 Current [semantic](http://semver.org/) version: